Close

 However, on a PS5, this is not possible as it requires every input to come from a single device.
 As a result, if you are looking at purchasing a wheel, the upgrades available in that brand’s ecosystem must also be considered.
 If you’re looking at Thrustmaster or Fanatec for a wheelbase, for example, you can only purchase upgrades from whichever brand you have originally purchased from, which makes looking at each component part even more important.

-For example, if you’re looking to invest in a long-term run of sim racing, is it worth purchasing a Direct Drive wheel from the outset?
-Likewise, is it worth compromising on pedals that use potentiometers when buying a wheel in order to save those crucial extra bucks?
+Iif you’re looking to invest in a long-term run of sim racing, is it worth purchasing a Direct Drive wheel from the outset?
+Likewise, is it worth compromising on pedals that use potentiometers when buying a wheel in order to save those crucial extra bucks or do you get load cell pedals from the off?
+Let’s have a look at the wheels on offer.

 ProductPrice RangeProsCons